Logo

 Sheila Oliver was sworn in as lieutenant governor on January 16,2018.

-Sheila Oliver is the first black woman to serve as Lieutenant Governor of New Jersey, and the first woman of color elected to statewide office in New Jersey.
+Sheila Oliver was the first black woman to serve as lieutenant governor of New Jersey and the first woman of color elected to statewide office in New Jersey.